ctrivino1/Intrepid-Potash-Target/README.md

 I was involved in a team where we discovered some insights and some problems with their data.
 My role in my team was to create a linear regression model that could help the company find insights.

-The RMD file is portraying the data wrangling and linear regression skills that I used to help intredpid potash.
+The md/rmd/html files contain the results and Insights that I found and presented to our contact with the company.